-The Cactus Corridor Area Plan made General Plan (density and character) recommendations for a diverse neighborhood containing equestrian facilities and lifestyle, and suburban subdivisions.
+The Cactus Corridor Area Plan made General Plan (density and character) recommendations for a diverse neighborhood, containing equestrian and lifestyle uses, along with suburban subdivisions.

 Where does it apply?

-The Cactus Corridor Area is generally between Pima and Frank Lloyd Wright Boulevard and Thunderbird and Shea Boulevard.
+The Cactus Corridor Area is generally bound by Pima Road to the west, Frank Lloyd Wright Boulevard to the east, Thunderbird Road to the north and Shea Boulevard to the south.
 The heart of the area consisted of low density residential lots ranging from 35,000 square feet to 2 1/2 acre lots.
 There were minimal street improvements and large front yard setbacks.

 Why was it developed?

-Three main issues were driving the evaluation of this area.
+Three main issues were driving the evaluation of the area.
 They were: